-NOTE: After the System Lockdown mode is enabled, you cannot change any configuration settings.
-System Settings fields are disabled.
+- NOTE: Enhanced Lockdown for NIC's only includes firmware lockdown to prevent firmware updates.
+Configuration (x-UEFI) lockdown is not supported. - NOTE: After the System Lockdown mode is enabled, you cannot change any configuration settings.
+System settings fields are disabled.